Micro Macrame Foundations: Start Here

 In micro macrame, control matters more than speed.

-Precision develops gradually, through repetition.
+Precision develops gradually through repetition.

-Bracelets are the ideal starting point.
+Bracelets are one of the best starting points for beginners.

 • symmetry